 CCA 1st Grade Newsletter

 In Phonics we are continuing to practice all the letters sounds.
 We have moved on to reading words, and recognizing special sounds such as , ear, tch, ew, mb, ild, ind, and many others.
 We have been working on compound words as well as syllables.We have begun building words using a root word and adding the suffix -ing, -s, -es, -est, -ly, -end, and -ed.
 We have started with synonyms and building sentences.
+We have begun putting words in alphabetical order as well as learning about homonyms.
+We have stared reading short paragraphs and answering questions about it as well as using a specific phrase in a sentence.

 We will continue to write and practice all the letters.
 We are increasing the full sentences we will write with capital letters at the beginning and punctuation at the end.
 We have started reading, and copying short paragraphs in cursive.
 Now we will be writing our own sentences in language as well as cursive.